cyippiy/aA/algorithm.md

 * What is the runtime of merge sort?
     *
 * What are the steps for Counting Sort?
 What is the time complexity?
+* What are the constraints of a Binary Search Tree?
+    *
+* What is the big O lookup time for a value in a binary search tree?
     *